 Predicting and Alerting Coastal Flooding

-New!
 Coastal Flooding Prediction and Alerting Program

-While we will have the ability to predict and alert for coastal flooding in Ontario, residents of Ontario will continue to receive coastal flooding alerts from provincial authorities.
+While we have the ability to predict and alert for coastal flooding in Ontario, residents of Ontario will continue to receive coastal flooding alerts from provincial authorities.

 Long description

-Coastal Flooding Services by Province and Territory
+Coastal Flooding Terminology by Province and Territory

-Going forward, we will use the term “coastal flooding” as the default terminology when issuing alerts.
+As of 2024, the term “coastal flooding” has replaced the term “storm surge” as the default terminology when issuing alerts.
 This term more accurately describes the event and its potential impact on Canadians.

 *In Ontario, provincial authorities will issue flooding alerts.